 There wasn’t a ton of traffic on anywhere on this island but we did see some roadkill.
 I couldn’t figure out what animal it was.
 It looked like a ferret maybe?
 Light brown fur with black hands and head.
 I looked it up.
 There are no ferrets on Crete but there is something called a Least Weasel, which, as far as names go, is right up there with Pension George.
 I think the proper article to use when referring to a Least Weasel is ‘the.’
 As in, “That’s the Least Weasel of any weasel I’ve ever seen.”

 Note to us for future trips, always get the full face helmet.
-We learned that lesson in Vietnam but clearly forgot it.
+We learned that lesson in Vietnam but forgot it.
 The wind is loud as hell and there are bugs hitting you in the face all the time.
 Joe took a bee off the tip of the nose.
 I got one in my mouth and when I spit it out I thought maybe it’d stung my tongue because my tongue kinda stung from where I’d tongued it.
-I’d see beautiful butterflies floating serenely over the road ahead and freak the fuck out.
-Just imagine standing still and seeing a butterfly flying towards you at 110 kph.
+I’d see beautiful butterflies floating peacefully over the road ahead and freak the fuck out.
+Just imagine standing still and seeing a butterfly approaching you at 110 kph.
 Not so pretty is it.

 We finally made it back to the north coast and stopped at another beach taverna called Seven Souls.

-Riding in Chania is pretty hectic.
+Riding in Chania is hectic.
 Lots of narrow one-way streets and pedestrians.
 I didn’t love it.
 We found our Airbnb and checked in.
 It’s enormous.
 A two bedroom one bath with a wrap around balcony.
 We have our own rooms for the first time which feels wrong.

 We chilled for a bit and then headed to old town Chania on foot.
 When we stepped outside, we finally got a sunset.